Basssiiie/Random-Race-Generator/README.md

 #Random Race Generator v1.2

 ###Description
-This script allows the player to randomly create races across the San Andreas map.
+This SA-MP script allows the player to randomly create races across the San Andreas map.

 While doing this, it provides a neat GUI for viewing the current available races.